 babies and toddlers need to be physically active too.
 Chasing games and music and action songs are a great way to encourage them to be physically active or try also, light activities, such as building blocks or playing on the floor

 ball activities like kicking, catching and throwing

 copycat activities such as skip, jump, hop

 Here is one example of activity to keep your little ones busy while they are off school.
-Joe Wicks aka the Body Coach is doing a live workout every weekday morning at 9am.
+Joe Wicks aka the Body Coach has a series of workouts, specifically for kids available on his youtube channel.
 It’s aimed at kids but parents are very welcome to join in too!